Howl (poem): Composition of the poem

 The lines he wrote in this first burst of inspiration would later be included in Parts I and III of "Howl".
 These parts are noted for their tumbling, hallucinatory style; for relating stories and experiences of Ginsberg's friends and contemporaries; and for frankly discussing sexuality, specifically homosexuality, which subsequently provoked an obscenity trial.
 Although Ginsberg referred in the poem to many of his friends and acquaintances (including Neal Cassady, Jack Kerouac, William S. Burroughs, Peter Orlovsky, Lucien Carr, and Herbert Huncke), the primary emotional drive was his sympathy for Carl Solomon, to whom "Howl" was dedicated.
 He had met Solomon in a mental institution and developed a friendship with him.
 Ginsberg later stated that his sympathy for Solomon was connected to bottled-up guilt and sympathy for his own mother's schizophrenia (she had been lobotomized), an issue he was not yet ready to address directly.

-When the poem was published in the collection, Howl and Other Poems (1956), Ginsberg's Dedication page stated that "Several phrases and the title of Howl" were taken from Kerouac.
+When the poem was published in the collection, Howl and Other Poems (1956), Ginsberg's dedication stated that "Several phrases and the title of Howl" were taken from Kerouac.
 As confirmation of the title's origin, Ann Charters wrote in her 1973 Kerouac biography that Ginsberg mailed a draft of the poem to Kerouac in the summer of 1955.
 The latter liked it immensely and replied with enthusiasm, "I received your Howl."
-But then in 2008, Peter Orlovsky suggested a different origin.
-He told the co-directors of the film Howl that a short moonlit walk with Ginsberg—during which Orlovsky sang a rendition of the Hank Williams song "Howlin' at the Moon"—may have been the encouragement for the poem's title: "I never asked him [Ginsberg], and he never offered," Orlovsky recalled, "but there were things he would pick up on and use in his verse form some way or another.
+In 2008, Peter Orlovsky suggested a different origin: he told the co-directors of the film Howl that a short moonlit walk with Ginsberg—during which Orlovsky sang a rendition of the Hank Williams song "Howlin' at the Moon"—may have been the encouragement for the poem's title: "I never asked him [Ginsberg], and he never offered," Orlovsky recalled, "but there were things he would pick up on and use in his verse form some way or another.
 Poets do it all the time."